 Scientifically, it is referred to as Gymnobelideus Leadbeater.
-The Leadbeater was presumed to be extinct in 1939, after the black Friday fires.
+The Leadbeater was presumed to be extinct in 1939, after the Black Friday fires.

 10. Stripped Possum

 It is scientifically known as Dactylopsila Trivirgata.
 This species is found in Townsville in Queensland.
-It is usually referred to as so because it blacks in color with three white stripes that run from its head to the tail.
+It is usually referred to as so because it blacks in colour with three white stripes that run from its head to the tail.
 The white stripes usually form a Y’ shape on its head.

 11. Herbert River Ringtail Possum

 Scientifically, it is known as Pseudochirulus Herbertensis.
 They are also commonly referred to as the Mongan.
-There are two subtypes of this possum found in Kuranda south known as Pseudocheirus herbertensis herbertensis and the other found in Mt.
-Lewis North known as Pseudocheirus herbertensis cinereusI.
+There are two subtypes of this possum found in Kuranda south, known as Pseudocheirus herbertensis herbertensis, and the other found in Mt.
+Lewis North, known as Pseudocheirus herbertensis cinereusI.

 12. Lemuroid Ringtail Possum